College Basketball Best Bets: Wednesday, November 13

 - How To Watch

-All Cal vs. Vanderbilt odds are from DraftKings Sportsbook and are correct as of Wednesday, Nov.
-15.
+All Lipscomb vs. Kentucky odds are from DraftKings Sportsbook and are correct as of Tuesday, Nov.
+19.

 - Spread